 Catherine Evans joined the University in 2015, previously having worked as the Legal Director of Southwark Law Centre.
 She trained at TV Edwards Solicitors and then moved on to Mary Ward Legal Centre in Central London.

-Cameron completed the MLaw (Exempting) Degree at Northumbria University and was called to the Bar by the Inner Temple in 2016.
-He then went on to gain an LLM in Legal and Political Theory from the University of York, before returning to Northumbria to complete a PhD titled “Deception and Disclosure: A Socio-Legal Analysis of HIV Transmission Offences and Mobile Dating Applications”.
+Cameron completed his undergraduate degree in Law at Northumbria University and was called to the Bar by the Inner Temple in 2016.
+He then went on to undertake an LLM in Legal and Political Theory at the University of York before returning to Northumbria to complete a PhD titled “Deception and Disclosure: A Socio-Legal Analysis of HIV Transmission Offences and Mobile Dating Applications”.

 Dr James specialises in English Legal System, the first year student experience, student mobility, and EU law.
 Within the field of EU law her particular interests are EU citizenship, EU Higher Education law, Erasmus student mobility, and the Area of Freedom, Security and Justice.

 Dr Kalulé is a lecturer in Law in the School of Law and Social Sciences.

 Dr Kamiloglu joined to Department of Law in 2020, and he specialises in effects of social movements on law, NGO’s and human rights discourses, theory of human rights.
 Previously he was a lecturer at Universities of Essex, and worked in SOAS and Birkbeck College where he had gained his PhD degree in Law.
 He has been awarded Associate Fellow recognition by the Higher Education Association of the UK.

 Dr Mylonaki specialises in International Criminalisation of Terrorism and criminological approaches to International Criminal Law.
 She holds a PhD (University of Bristol), an MPhil in Criminology (University of Cambridge) and an LLM in International Law.